-The "In case of emergency (ICE)" campaign promotes that you store the word "ICE" in your cell phone address book, and link it to the number of the "ICE" person you would want to be contacted "In case of emergency".
+The "In case of emergency (ICE)" campaign promotes that you store the word "ICE" in your cell phone address book, and link it to the number of the "ICE" contact person in case of emergency.
 For more than one contact name use ICE1, ICE2, ICE3 etc.

 - Pull your vehicle off the road so you will be out of the traffic;

 - When it is safe to step out of your vehicle, raise the hood;

 - Stay in your vehicle with all doors locked and windows rolled up;

 - If possible, call family or emergency road assistance and wait for help to come to you;